edtechhub/kerko-docs.edtechhub.org/README.md

 - Some of Kerko's templates are overridden (see the `app/templates/app/` directory).
-- The custom Sass stylesheet takes advantage of Bootstrap's theming capabilities (see `app/static/src/scss/styles.scss`).
+- The custom Sass stylesheet takes advantage of Bootstrap's theming capabilities (see `static/src/app/scss/styles.scss`).
 - Front-end assets such as CSS, JavaScript and icons are bundled with the application.
-In production, these files are statically served from the `app/static/dist/` directory.
+In production, these files are statically served from the `static/dist/` directory.
 - Similarly to back-end Python packages, front-end dependencies are retrieved during the installation process.
-While the former go into your Python virtual environment, the latter go to the `app/static/src/vendor/` directory, which should not be stored in the code repository.
+While the former go into your Python virtual environment, the latter go to the `static/src/vendor/` directory, which should not be stored in the code repository.
-- If some source assets are modified, you have to run the build process, which generates the content of `app/static/dist/` from source assets in `app/static/src/`.
-You normally push the resulting files from `app/static/dist/` to the code repository, so that the built assets can be used on the production server.
+- If some source assets from `static/src/` are modified, you have to run the build process, which generates the content of `static/dist/`.
+You normally push the resulting files from `static/dist/` to the code repository, so that the built assets can be used on the production server.

 ## Developing EdTechHubLib